 Different Breeds Of Betta Fish

-This may not seem all too difficult to grasp, but the problem is that there is often quite a bit of overlap.
+This may not seem all too difficult to grasp, but the problem is that there is often quite a bit of overlap and betta fish varieties.
 For instance, there can be a Betta fish with a certain fin type and color, another with completely different fins and colors, and many more that may share color or fin characteristics, but not both.
 Bear with us as we do our best to talk about all of the different variations of Betta fish that you can get your hands on.

 There are two real ways of distinguishing Betta fish from one another, the first being their tails and fins, and the other by their color.
-Keep in mind, there can be overlap between the two, which is where the confusion comes into play.
+Keep in mind, there can be overlap between the two, which is where the confusion comes into play between betta fish types.

 The first way to differentiate between different breeds of Betta fish is by examining their tails and their fins in general.
-There are over a dozen different breeds that can be differentiated between when looking at their tails, so let’s cover all of those before we do anything else.
+There are over a dozen different breeds that can be differentiated between when looking at their tails, so let’s cover all of the betta fish fin types before we do anything else.

 Veil Tail Betta Fish